 * This is the Consumer Version. *

 Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
-There are two basic kinds of advance directives: living wills and durable powers of attorney for health care.
+There are two basic kinds of advance directives: living wills and health care powers of attorney.

 A living will expresses, in advance, a person’s instructions or preferences about future medical treatments, particularly end-of-life care, in the event the person loses capacity to make health care decisions.

-A durable power of attorney for health care appoints a person (called a health care agent or proxy, health care representative, or other name depending on the state) to make decisions for the person (the principal) in the event of incapacity to make health care decisions.
+A health care power of attorney appoints a person (called a health care agent or proxy, health care representative, or other name depending on the state) to make decisions for the person (the principal) in the event of incapacity (temporary or permanent) to make health care decisions.

 Many people believe that death is preferable to being perpetually dependent on medical equipment or having no hope of returning to a certain quality of life.
 Others feel just as strongly that extreme heroic measures and technology should be used to extend life as long as possible, regardless of the degree of medical intervention required or the quality of life that results.
 A living will allows a person to express either of these preferences (or any intermediate measure that the person finds acceptable).